-The College Academic Advisor will work with administration, staff and students to provide appropriate and reasonable services to all disabled/challenged students enrolled at the College.
-Any prospective student needing special assistance in order to succeed, or having any disability which may interfere with his or her best performance in course work or prevent access to classes, enrollment or other College services should contact the College Counselor.
+The Director of Academic Advisement will work with administration, staff and students to provide appropriate and reasonable services to all disabled/challenged students enrolled at the College.
+Any prospective student needing special assistance in order to succeed, or having any disability which may interfere with his or her best performance in course work or prevent access to classes, enrollment or other College services should contact the Director of Academic Advisement.